tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

    EMSK = MK_PQ_SHARED_SECRET [768..1279]
 ~~~

-where, pkR is PQC KEM public key of the receiver, ct is the ciphertext from the kemEncaps and the kemEncaps function is triggered by the peer only.
+where, pkR is PQC KEM public key of the EAP server, ct is the ciphertext from the kemEncaps and it is triggered by the EAP peer only.
 The pseudo-random function binds the shared secret to the ciphertext (ct), achieving MAL-BIND-K-CT.
 ML-KEM already is MAL-BIND-K-PK as the hash of the PQC KEM public key is an input to the computation of the shared secret (ss) (line 2 of ML-KEM.Encaps algorithm in FIPS203-ipd).
 These computational binding properties for KEMs are defined in [CDM].

 # Extensions to EAP-AKA' FS